About Ivey Business Journal

 Production: Laura Woodman

-Launched as a management resource in 1933 by the Ivey Business School at Western University, Ivey Business Journal (ISSN 1492-7071) is one of Canada’s oldest business publications.
 Previously published as the Quarterly Review of Commerce, Business Quarterly, and Ivey Business Quarterly, our name and format have changed over the years, but our mandate remains the same.

-Improving the practice of management is our mission.
+Improving the practice of management is our mission

-With an independent editorial team supported by Ivey Publishing and the Ivey Business School Foundation, IBJ operates as an online hub for management-related thought leadership.
-Driven by curiosity, we help organizational leaders explore how to best confront the challenges and disruptive forces that define today’s marketplace with an eye on seizing the unprecedented opportunities that they create.
+Driven by curiosity, our publication exists to help organizational leaders explore how to best confront the challenges and disruptive forces that define today’s marketplace with an eye on seizing the unprecedented opportunities that they create.
+To do this, IBJ publishes a mix of in-house articles, executive Q&As, and exclusive contributions from experienced business practitioners and subject-matter experts in the form of IBJ Insights or feature articles.

-IBJ publishes a mix of in-house articles, executive Q&As, and exclusive contributions from experienced business practitioners and subject-matter experts in the form of IBJ Insights or feature articles.
-IBJ Insights (800 – 1,500 words) offer concise observations or analysis of market trends and other topics of interest to our sophisticated readership of management professionals.
-Features (2,000 – 5,000 words) deliver transformative ideas with practical applications based on original research or unique marketplace experience.
+IBJ Insights (800 – 1,500 words) offer concise observations or analysis of market trends and other topics of interest to our sophisticated readership of management professionals and academics.
+Features (1,500 – 3,000 words) deliver transformative ideas with practical applications based on original research or unique marketplace experience.

 AUTHOR TESTIMONIALS

 “I’ve written over 150 articles for IBJ since 1976, but more importantly, I’m an avid reader.
 The publication’s secret sauce has two main ingredients, which are tight editing and a laser focus on delivering actionable management takeaways in readable articles that maximize the insight-to-reading-time ratio.
-Quite simply, IBJ offers a big bang for an executive buck.” — John S. McCallum, retired I. H. Asper School of Business professor and former chairman of Manitoba Hydro
+Quite simply, IBJ offers a big bang for an executive buck.” — John S. McCallum, retired I. H. Asper School of Business professor and former chair of Manitoba Hydro

-“As a business professor and leadership researcher, I greatly value IBJ’s focus on readability along with its collaborative approach to editing, which has helped me articulate to business practitioners the importance of leadership character along with emerging best practices in executive development by translating academic findings into actionable thought leadership.” — Gerard Seijts, Ivey Business School professor and executive director, Ian O. Ihnatowycz Institute for Leadership
+“As a business professor and leadership researcher, I greatly value IBJ’s focus on readability along with its collaborative approach to editing, which has helped me articulate to business practitioners the importance of leadership character along with emerging best practices in executive development by translating academic findings into actionable thought leadership.” — Gerard Seijts, Ivey Business School professor and former executive director, Ian O. Ihnatowycz Institute for Leadership